 Quality content is at the center of a successful PR campaign.
 So you need to create content that resonates with your target audience and incorporate it into your PR strategy.

 Your audience persona can help you create an effective content strategy.
-You can also use tools like SEMrush and BuzzSumo to find critical topics of interest that will help you refine your content strategy, partnering with a content marketing agency can provide specialized knowledge and valuable insights to enhance your overall content marketing efforts.
+You can also use tools like SEMrush and BuzzSumo to further assist in identifying critical topics of interest.
+For further expertise and guidance in optimizing your content strategy, partnering with a content marketing agency can provide specialized knowledge and valuable insights to enhance your overall content marketing efforts.

 As a result, you will be able to provide relevant content for your current and target customers.